Read CSV file in Node.js and Typescript

 Apply transformation on parsing

-must be a number, yet it is a string.
-We will need to convert the string to a number while parsing the data.
+On the output printed in the terminal, we see the "geoNameId" must be a number, yet it is a string.
+We must convert the string to a number while parsing the data.

 parse(fileContent, {